videlais/libtwee/README.md

 - Twee 3[^2]
 - Twine 2 JSON[^3]

-From 2009 to 2015, Twine 1 supported a now [historical format named TWS](https://github.com/iftechfoundation/twine-specs/blob/master/twine-1-twsoutput.md).
-This was a binary format used for archival purposes.
-Extwee can read this format but does not support creating it because no other tools, including current versions of Twine, accept it as valid input.
+From 2009 to 2015, Twine 1 supported a now [historical format named TWS](https://github.com/iftechfoundation/twine-specs/blob/master/twine-1-twsoutput.md). libtwee does not support this.

 Twine 2 supports exporting a collection of stories (known as a *library*) in the [Twine 2 Archive HTML format](https://github.com/iftechfoundation/twine-specs/blob/master/twine-2-archive-spec.md).
-Extwee can also read and write this format, creating either a collection of stories from the data or writing a collection of internal objects to a file.

 [^1]: Extwee does not include or publish story formats.
 These can be found in the [Story Format Archive (SFA)](https://github.com/videlais/story-formats-archive).